This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

 - Other sugary drinks, such as sports drinks.

-While you should aim to eat healthy foods, there are ways to eat less-healthy foods, like fast food, as long as you plan accordingly.
-Another helpful tip is to use diabetes-friendly shopping lists when at the grocery store.
+While you should aim to eat healthy foods, there are ways to eat less healthy foods, like fast food, as long as you plan accordingly.
+Another helpful tip is using diabetes-friendly shopping lists at the grocery store.

 When to Eat